deltachat/spec/spec.md

 The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cut.

 Attachments SHOULD be shown where possible.
 If an attachment cannot be shown, a non-distracting warning SHOULD be printed.

-Incoming messages from compatible messengers SHOULD be moved to the folder `Chats`.

 # Groups